Michael Page (equestrian)

 Michael Page (born September 23, 1938) is an American equestrian.
 At the 1964 Summer Olympics in Tokyo he won a silver medal in team eventing, and a bronze medal in individual eventing.
 He won a silver medal in team eventing at the 1968 Summer Olympics in Mexico City.
 Page was born in New York City, New York.
 Page served as head trainer of Kent School's equestrian team in Kent, Connecticut for twenty eight years, retiring in 2022.
-The Kent School Equestrian Center was dedicated as the Michael O. Page Equestrian Center in May of 2022 in recognition of his service.
+The Kent School Equestrian Center was dedicated as the Michael O. Page Equestrian Center in May 2022 in recognition of his service.